German Air Force: Uniform

 The ranks of the Air Force are identical to the ranks of the German Army.
 The Air Force field dress is the same as the army field dress.
 The dress uniform of the Air Force is dark blue with gold-yellow wings as collar patches.
 As headdress a dark blue side cap or dark blue peaked cap can be worn.
 Members of the German Air Force Regiment wear a dark blue beret.

+Ranks

+Commissioned officer ranks

+The rank insignia of commissioned officers.

+Other ranks

+The rank insignia of non-commissioned officers and enlisted personnel.